teamwork-challenge/platform/docs/2-Specification.md

 # Specification

 ## Terms

 Challenge – the top-level contest.
 A Challenge groups one or more Rounds, and have a set of teams - participants. ​ Round – a time-boxed phase inside a Challenge.
 Every Round starts and ends at scheduled timestamps and defines the set of Task Types, and other settings.​

 Task Type – a template that describes how tasks of that kind are generated, what they ask the solver to produce, and how they are scored.
 A single Round can expose several Task Types so teams can split work. ​

 Task – a concrete instance of a Task Type generated for a particular Team during a Round.
-It contains an input payload, a deadline, current status (CLAIMED | AC | WA). ​
+It contains an input payload, a deadline, current status (PENDING | AC | WA). ​

 Submission – one attempt by a Team to solve a Task.
 A Submission stores the answer payload, timestamp, validation status (AC | WA), and the score awarded by the validator. ​

 Claim – the API action that asks the platform to generate and assign a new Task to a Team.
 If claim-by-type is true, the request must include the desired Task Type.

-Team – an identified group of students within a Challenge.
+Team – an identified group of players within a Challenge.
 Each Team has a unique ID, a name and issued API key. ​

 Leaderboard – a Round-specific or Challenge-wide ranking that orders Teams by their total score (ties broken by earliest achievement).

-## Student User Stories
+## Players User Stories

-- S-P1 As a student, I want to edit our team name.
+1. As a player, I want to edit our team name.
-- S-T1 As a student, I want to claim a task so my team can solve it.
+2. As a player, I want to claim a task so my team can solve it.
-- S-T2 As a student, I want to submit a solution and instantly know if it passed with explanation if not.
+3. As a player, I want to submit a solution and instantly know if it passed with explanation if not.
-- S-D1 As a student, I want to view my team’s recent submissions and scores so we can check that everything works fine.
+4. As a player, I want to view my team’s recent submissions and scores so we can check that everything works fine.
-- S-D2 As a student, I want to see the round leaderboard to track our ranking and compare with other teams.
+5. As a player, I want to see the round leaderboard to track our ranking and compare with other teams.

 ## Admin User Stories

-- A-S1 As an admin, I want to set up new challenge.
+1. As an admin, I want to set up new challenge.
-- A-S2 As an admin, I want to configure a round by preparing a task generator and settings.
+1. As an admin, I want to configure a round by preparing a task generator and settings.
-- A-S3 As an admin, I want to create API keys for each team.
+1. As an admin, I want to create API keys for each team.
-- A-S4 As an admin, I want to publish a round in the challenge, so that students can start it on time.
+1. As an admin, I want to publish a round in the challenge, so that players can start it on time.
-- A-M1 As an admin, I want to watch a live log of submissions to spot issues early.
+1. As an admin, I want to watch a live log of submissions to spot issues early.
-- A-S1 As an admin, I want to impersonate any team.
+1. As an admin, I want to impersonate any team.
-- A-M2 As an admin, I want to suspend a round to investigate occured incidents.
+1. As an admin, I want to suspend a round to investigate occured incidents.
-- A-M3 As an admin, I want to find a submission by its ID.
+1. As an admin, I want to find a submission by its ID.
-- A-M4 As an admin, I want to change status and score of any particular submit as a react on incidents.
+1. As an admin, I want to change status and score of any particular submit as a react on incidents.

 # Requirements

 ## UI

-- Web application for humans.
+- REST API.
+- Command line client application, working via REST API.
-- REST API for automated solvers.
+- Optional: web app, working via REST API
-- Starter Kits for automated solvers:
-  - in Python
-  - in Kotlin

 ## Entities